tidyverse/ragnar/README.md

 Key functions:

-- `read_as_markdown`: Convert a file or URL to markdown
+- `read_as_markdown()`: Convert a file or URL to markdown
 - `ragnar_find_links()`: Find all links in a webpage

 ### 2. Text Chunking

 Next we divide each document into chunks.
-Ragnar defaults to a strategy that preserves some of the semantics of the document, but provide plenty of opportunities to tweak the approach.
+Ragnar defaults to a strategy that preserves some of the semantics of the document, but provides plenty of opportunities to tweak the approach.

 Key functions: